 Malcolm sees the current breakdown of many cultures; organically, socially, mentally, psychologically and spiritually as a function of a loss of ‘individual integration’.
 Our world seems to be decaying as many individual responsibilities and freedoms pass over to other authorities.
 The individual seems less able to deal with even minor problems and situations.
 To remedy this he believes we need to work first at the individual level.
 “Charity begins at home”, and individual responsibility for improving physical, mental and psychological health is the first step.

-We can no longer ‘pass the buck’ to external conditions, authorities and organisations, and them blame those others for our plight.
+We can no longer ‘pass the buck’ to external conditions, authorities and organisations, and then blame those others for our plight.
 The regular practice by the individual of a variety of Meditation disciplines for stable mental health, and to take up a useful personal Study regime aimed at integration, is more important today than at any time in the past.

 One of Malcolm’s interests is in practical problem solving.
 He enjoys hearing from people about resistances and difficulties which are experienced in the yoga and meditation fields, and being able to solve these to the satisfaction of his clients.

 In life, we all like to see something of the ‘big picture’, the ‘full context’ of the events and relationships in which we are involved.
 We all like to feel fully competent in what we undergo.
 No-one likes to be told that they are ‘not thinking clearly’, are ‘too distracted’, are ‘too slow in completing a task’, are ‘failing to concentrate’, are ‘too emotional’, ‘too aggressive’, and so on.
 No-one likes to be ‘falling asleep’, ‘slipping backwards’ behind their fellows, and ‘failing in their responsibilities’ at work or elsewhere.
-An understanding and ‘practice ability’ of both Eastern and Western styles of Meditation can and does remedy many of these shortcomings and many other problems as well.
+An understanding of, and ‘practice ability’ in, both Eastern and Western styles of Meditation can and does remedy many of these shortcomings and many other problems as well.
 The remedy starts on the inside with quality Meditation.

 About an IDEAL